Frank Pick: Other activities

 Beside his positions at the UERL and LPTB, Pick held a number of industrial administrative and advisory positions.
 In 1917, during the First World War, Pick was appointed to be head of the Mines Directorate's Household Fuel and Lighting Department at the Board of Trade where Albert Stanley was the President.
 Pick was responsible for the control of the rationing and distribution of domestic fuel supplies.
 He remained in this position until June 1919.
+Also in 1917, Pick was appointed as a member of the Special Committee advising the Civil Aerial Transport Committee on technical and practical questions of aerial transport.
+From 12 December 1917 he was a member of the main committee.

 In 1928, he was appointed as a member of the Royal Commission on Police Powers and Procedure.
 He also served as a member of the London and Home Counties Traffic Advisory Committee and as a member of the Crown Lands Advisory Committee.

 Pick was President of the Institute of Transport for 1931/32.
 He was President of the Design and Industries Association from 1932 to 1934 and the chairman of the Board of Trade's Council for Art and Industry from 1934 to 1939.

 During 1938, the government appointed Pick to plan the transport operations for the evacuation of civilians from London.
 Initially scheduled for 30 September 1938, the plans were cancelled when Neville Chamberlain's Munich conference with Adolf Hitler averted war that year, but were activated a year later at the beginning of September 1939 on the declaration of war with Germany.
 After leaving the LPTB, Pick visited British ports for the Ministry of Transport to prepare a report on methods of improving port operations and cargo handling.
 In August 1940, he reluctantly accepted the position of director-general of the Ministry of Information.

 His time at the Ministry of Information was short and unhappy and he left after four months and returned to the Ministry of Transport, where he carried out studies on improvements in the use of Britain's canals and rivers.